-Bikram Choudhury is the founder of the hot yoga lineage (also known colloquially as “the 26”, for the 26 poses and breathing exercises that comprise it).
-The Bikram series is always done in the same sequence, originally for 90 minutes in a studio heated to a 105 temperature and 40% humidity.
+Bikram Choudhury is the founder of the “hot yoga” lineage of American yoga practice (also known colloquially as “the 26”, for the 26 poses and breathing exercises that comprise the practice).
+The Bikram hot yoga series is always done in the same sequence, originally for 90 minutes in a studio heated to a 105 temperature and 40% humidity.

 Bikram Choudhury was born 1944, in Calcutta, India.
 He is still today a yoga practitioner, guru, and once oversaw a vast network of yoga “Bikram Hot Yoga” studios.
 Like many star athletes, charges of financial misdeeds and sexual misconduct brought him unwanted attention and legal trouble.
 In 2018, a former employee successfully sued him for over 7 million dollars.
 He fled the United States to escape paying the debt.
 He has now set up operations overseas.